bloxstreet/support/guides/training-guide.md

 **Trainer:** *Now that you’ve seen how to make drinks, it’s time for you to have a turn.
 Remember to use your greeting.
 If you need assistance in this test, you are welcome to ask me.*

 **Trainer:** *We will now begin this test.
-Once you have acquired your items, do NOT hand them to me.*
+Once you have prepared your items, do NOT hand them to me.*

-**Trainer:** *Please state your greetings.*
+**Trainer:** *You may now state your greetings.*

 **Wait for all LRs to state their greetings before stating the order.**

 **Trainer:**  *Hi!
 Could I get a Regular Coffee and a Cherry Slush?*

 **Wait for a response and the order.
-Once everyone has gotten the order, go up to each LR and ask for it to be handed to you using the handto system.
-Follow the procedure under 'Cafe Test' if an LR gives you the wrong order.**
+Once everyone has prepared the items, go up to each LR and ask for it to be handed using the handto system.
+Follow the procedure under ‘Cafe Test’ if an LR gives you the wrong order.
+If an LR is unable to hand their items, you may run the :showtools command.**

 **_If they pass, proceed.
 If they fail, use the line below._**